cetinkaya/lastweekday/README.md

 # lastweekday
-lastweekday provides a simple Ruby method to get the last weekday of a given month.
+lastweekday provides Ruby methods to query nth occurrence of a given day in a given month.
+For example, you can get the last weekday of a given month.
+You can also ask for the first weekday or the 3rd Tuesday in a month.

 ## Examples